Westo48/clash-discord/README.md

       - options for `clan lineup` command
       - `overview` _default_ - returns an overview of the clan's town hall lineup
       - `member` - returns each member of the clan and their town hall and their hero levels
+      - `count` - returns a count of the clan's town hall lineup

   - clan warpreference
     - displays rundown of clan member's war preference